-The updated MSR Lightning Ascent Snowshoe for 2019 is a must have for anyone that finds themselves snowshoeing on slick winter trails.
+The updated MSR Lightning Ascent Snowshoes are a must-have for anyone that finds themselves snowshoeing on slick winter trails.
 One of the best snowshoes on the market designed for keeping your feet firmly planted on the ground regardless of what the conditions outside have in store.

-With 4 straps that are easy to adjust, MSR’s Lighting Snowshoes can be used with just about any winter boot, shoe and even in my case snowboard boots.
+With 4 straps that are easy to adjust, the MSR Lightning Ascent Snowshoes can be used with just about any winter boot, shoe and even in my case snowboard boots.
 Some snowshoes are a pain in the but to get the straps on and off, luckily that is not the case with the Lightning Ascent.

 The rubber straps simply lay over your boot, and instead of threading the strap back through a buckle like most snowshoes of the past, you just pull until tight and then fold the remaining part of the strap back over the top of your boot.
 MSR calls this technology PosiLock™ AT bindings.

 You shouldn’t have to expose your hands to the elements in the middle of winter to fuss with your gear.
 Luckily, opening and closing the 2 piece system on the MSR Lightning Ascent 25 Snowshoes can easily be done while wearing gloves.